-The SFWDAT model output for April 13, 2025, illustrates conditions drying down quickly across the northern portions of all WCAs.
+The SFWDAT model output for April 20, 2025, illustrates conditions drying down quickly across the northern portions of all WCAs.
 WCA-3A North and much of WCA-2A are now near complete dry out (verified by aerial survey).
-The ponded conditions in southern WCA3A remain absent, and that region's water depths remain well below average stage.
+The ponded conditions in southern WCA-3A remain absent and that region's water depths remain well below average stage.
 Most of the Big Cypress Basin is now much below soil surface, even more so near the Tamiami trail.
-Hydrologic connectivity within the sloughs of Everglades National Park (ENP) are diminishing.
-Shark River Slough has some potential connectivity.
-Taylor slough water depths are now close to ground surface and connectivity to Florida Bay is minimal.
-Conditions are currently very dry compared to the 20-year average, with all of WCA-3A South, WCA-2A and Big Cypress below the 10th percentile and significant portions of WCA-1 now at or below the 30th percentile.
+Hydrologic connectivity within the sloughs of ENP are diminishing and any flow through Shark River Slough is minimal.
+Taylor Slough water depths are now at ground surface and connectivity to Florida Bay is minimal.
+Conditions are currently very dry compared to the 20-year average, with all of WCA-3A South, WCA-2A, most of ENP, and Big Cypress below the 10th percentile and significant portions of WCA-1 now at or below the 30th percentile.
 See figures EV-5 through EV-6.